pmndrs/drei/README.md

 All controls react to the default camera.
 If you have a `<PerspectiveCamera makeDefault />` in your scene, they will control it.
 If you need to inject an imperative camera or one that isn't the default, use the `camera` prop: `<OrbitControls camera={MyCamera} />`.

 PointerLockControls additionally supports a `selector` prop, which enables the binding of `click` event handlers for control activation to other elements than `document` (e.g. a 'Click here to play' button).
 All elements matching the `selector` prop will activate the controls.
+It will also center raycast events by default, so regular onPointerOver/etc events on meshes will continue to work.

 # TransformControls